joshmfrancis/Full-Stack-Hogwarts-Database-Project/README.md

 us the ability to undertake such a task.
 This project required me to learn about aspects of relational databases such as schema diagrams, entity relationship diagrams, MySQL Workbench, SQL commands, and Java program creation.
-By applying these concepts, we were able to develop a useful database that can efficiently manage the school's assets.
+By applying these concepts, I was able to develop a useful database that can efficiently manage the school's assets.
 This project also gave me hands-on experience working on improving programming skills and understanding the importance of data management.
 Overall, this project demonstrates how the use